rusoftware/express_test/README.md

-## Moravia ARG js dev test, Part 2
+## JavaScript dev test:

-This is a second test for javascript developer, that contains a node api
+This is a test for javascript developer, that contains a node api

 ## Install